brminnick/DotNetGraphQL/README.md

 # .Net GraphQL

-If you're new to GraphQL, check out these videos featured in the [Learn More section, below](#learn-more):
+If you're new to GraphQL, check out these videos featured in the [Learn More](#learn-more) section, below
 - [Learning GraphQL Series](#learning-graphql-series)
 - [Xamarin + GraphQL](#xamarin--graphql)